What many feared would happen earlier this year is about to go down as Floyd Mayweather begins the groundwork on his next Pay Per View venture.

 Judging by this week’s activity, it certainly was.

 The WBN Fighter of the Decade is now name-dropping a vlogger on his feed and interacting.
 It’s stage two of the blueprint.
-While all the time, Mayweather’s number-crunching minds are keeping a firm eye to make sure everything the ‘Money’ man does is trending.
+While all the time, Mayweather’s number-crunching minds keep a firm eye to ensure everything the ‘Moneyman does is trending.

 If this happens, then the green light will soon follow.
 At first glance, over the last 48 hours, this has been the case on every single occasion.